-We simulated a range of different high-dimensional datasets to evaluate model performance under varying circumstances (Figure \ref{fig:SEMS1}).
-In these datasets, eight blocks of $100$ secondary features ($s_1,\dots,s_{800}$) load on eight genetic latent factors with a single feature loading on a single factor.
-Four of the latent factors generate part of the focal trait ($y$) phenotype (latent signal factors, $LSF$) through additional loadings.
-The focal trait does not load on the remaining four factors (latent noise factors, $LNF$), meaning that the $400$ secondary features generated by the $LNFs$ are not genetically correlated to the focal trait.
-The latent factors are orthogonal and purely genetic, and thus have no residual variances and heritabilities of $1$.
-Loadings of the observed secondary features on the latent factors were drawn from a uniform distribution $\mathcal{U}(0.3,\,0.8)$ and assigned a random sign.
-All secondary features as well as the focal trait had total variances equal to $1$, with genetic and residual variances determined by pre-set heritabilities so that for any secondary feature $\sigma_g^2(s_{j}) + \sigma_\epsilon^2(s_{j}) = 1$ where $\sigma_g^2(s_{j}) = \left(\lambda^s_{j}\right)^2 + \psi^s_{j}$.
-For the focal trait $\sigma_g^2(y) + \sigma_\epsilon^2(y) = 1$ where $\sigma_g^2(y) = \boldsymbol{\lambda}^y \boldsymbol{\lambda}^{y\top} + \psi^y$.
+We constructed the loadings matrix $\LA \in \mathbb{R}^{(p+1) \times m}$ so that eight blocks of $100$ secondary features ($s_1,\dots,s_p$) load on $m=8$ genetic latent factors with a single feature loading on a single factor.
+Part of the focal trait ($y$) phenotype is generated by $m_s=4$ latent signal factors ($LSF$) through loadings.
+The focal trait does not load on the remaining $m_n=4$ factors (latent noise factors, $LNF$), meaning that the $400$ secondary features generated by the $LNFs$ are not genetically correlated to the focal trait.
+The loading for each of the secondary features $s_q$ was obtained as $\sqrt{1 - \psi_q}$ and given a random sign ensuring that the genetic component of each secondary feature is simulated on the correlation scale.
+The loadings of the focal trait on the $m_s=4$ latent signal factors were obtained as $\sqrt{(1 - \psi_{p+1})/m_s}$.
+The focal trait thus loads equally on all four latent signal factors.